 If there was a quote or link associated with information that I found especially valuable I would put it in a note in my second brain system.
 Something else that can be found in here is my main brain dump.
 Whenever a thought popped into my head about marketing I put it there.
 It was all in one place, easily accessible and simple enough to navigate.

-I will say that because of this setback the eBook that I now have published is not at all what I expected it to be when I first started this month.
-I am quite happy with how much I got done in the short three weeks that I worked on it though.
+I’ll say that because of this setback the eBook that I now have published is not at all what I expected it to be when I first started this month.
+I’m quite happy with how much I got done in the short three weeks that I worked on it though.

 Once I had finished writing and editing the manuscript to the best of my abilities I had some trusted friends and family look over it.
 I also created the cover and description for it.
 When all was said and done I went over to NOOK Press and Amazon KDP and published the book.